In his previous life, Eugene was a valet driver, car salesman, telemarketer and even shoveled snow off of cars at 5am in the Canadian cold.

 IN HIs WORDS

-Here are some excerpts from songs I’m in working on:
+Here are excerpts from songs I’m either working on or have released:

 “is that all that you can see?
 Is this all that you can be?
 Just a head-full of your dreams, you’ll make belief, instead of living it.
 You’ve got unused potential”